varxnnn/varxnnn/README.md

 ## Hello!
 ### I am Varun.
-I'm DevOps Engineer and I develop automated, efficient, secure and modular solutions that streamlines the software development workflow.
+I'm DevOps Engineer and I develop automated, efficient, secure and modular solutions that streamline the software development workflow.
 I also freelance as a Technical Content Writer!
 Needless to say, I'm passionate about what I do.
 Feel free to contact me about anything DevOps!

 👋 Check out my [blog](https://varxn.hashnode.dev/)!